SujalAhrodia/GoGame/README.md

 It is possible to use both of these rules at the same time.
 Given a list of emails, we send one email to each address in the list.
 How many different addresses actually receive mails?

+## Day 4
+>1.
+Given an array of integers A sorted in non-decreasing order, return an array of the squares of each number, also in sorted non-decreasing order.